andrewchilds/overcast/README.md

     Example:
     Assuming instances "app.01" and "app.02", this will expand to:
-      - .overcast/files/nginx/app.01.myapp.conf
+      - .overcast/files/app.01.bashrc
-      - .overcast/files/nginx/app.02.myapp.conf
+      - .overcast/files/app.02.bashrc
-    $ overcast pull app /etc/nginx/sites-enabled/myapp.conf nginx/{instance}.myapp.conf
+    $ overcast pull app .bashrc {instance}.bashrc
 ```

 ### overcast push

 ```
   overcast push [instance|cluster|all] [source] [dest]
     Push a file or directory to an instance or cluster using scp by default, or rsync if the --rsync flag is used.
-Source can be absolute or relative to the .overcast/files directory, destination can be absolute or relative to the home directory.
+Source can be absolute or relative to the .overcast/files directory.
+Destination can be absolute or relative to the home directory.
 Any reference to {instance} in the source will be replaced with the instance name.

       Option         | Default
       --rsync        | false